🔒 Everything Encrypted, Always

 Your data, safe even if the server disappears

-SealKeep lets you download an encrypted backup of all your records at any time.
-The backup file is locked with your encryption key - no one can read it without your password.
-If something goes wrong, restore from the backup and you're back where you left off.
+SealKeep lets you download a backup of your app data at any time.
+Record contents in that backup stay in locked form.
+If something goes wrong, restore from backup and continue where you left off.

 How backup works

 • In the App Builder sidebar, click Backup.
-A snapshot of all your records is downloaded as an encrypted file.
+A snapshot of your app data is downloaded.

 • To restore, open the App Builder and click Restore.
 Select your backup file.
-Records are imported and decrypted locally.
+Records are imported and opened in your app after unlock.

 • Backups don't replace regular records - restoring adds the backed-up records back if they're missing.